ssebs/ssebs-www/content/contact.md

 date: "2024-05-31T15:43:51-07:00"
 ---

-# Contact me
-If you are interested in one of my projects, or want to get in contact with me for a new project, definitely reach out!
+If you're interested in one of my projects, or want to get in contact with me for a new project, definitely reach out!

 > Note: The form takes a few seconds to submit, so please be patient.